 Hilton Garden Inn Carlsbad Beach

-SoCal is calling, and it's time you answered!
-So gather up the whole family for a wholesome stay by the ocean when you stay at the Hilton Garden Inn Carlsbad Beach.
+SoCal is calling, and it’s time you answered!
+So gather up the whole family for a wholesome stay by the ocean when you book at one of the dog friendly hotels San Diego – the Hilton Garden Inn Carlsbad Beach.
 Conveniently located just a hop, skip, and a jump away from both LEGOLAND California and the Sealife Aquarium, this premium Hilton outpost is perfect for fur babies too.

 While those looking to unwind can grab a frozen cocktail at the onsite bar and savor sweeping Pacific Ocean views.
 Feast on a full continental breakfast at the Coast 6450 Restaurant before you explore the Flower Fields of Carlsbad or build brick masterpieces at LEGOLAND.